fabrimaz/FaceRecognition/#3/readme.md

 Training are performed on a person single folder and then it is tested on the other folders.
 Logs track the results of the test

+NOTE: I won't be able to upload 5 GB test folder

 Submission: 01/03/2020